Pitcher: Rotation and specialization

-Pitching is physically demanding, especially if the pitcher is throwing with maximum effort.
+Pitching places significant physical demands on the body, with physiological responses during a game showing heart rate, oxygen consumption, and muscle enzyme changes indicative of moderate to high exercise intensity and potential muscle stress.
 A full game usually involves 120–170 pitches thrown by each team, and most pitchers begin to tire before they reach this point.
 As a result, the pitcher who starts a game often will not be the one who finishes it, and he may not be recovered enough to pitch again for a few days.
 The act of throwing a baseball at high speed is very unnatural to the body and somewhat damaging to human muscles; thus pitchers are very susceptible to injuries, soreness, and general pain.

 Baseball teams use two strategies to address this problem: rotation and specialization.
 To accommodate playing nearly every day, a team will include a group of pitchers who start games and rotate between them, allowing each pitcher to rest for a few days between starts.
 A team's roster of starting pitchers are usually not even in terms of skill.
 Exceptional pitchers are highly sought after and in the professional ranks draw large salaries, thus teams can seldom stock each slot in the rotation with top-quality pitchers.

 The best starter in the team's rotation is called the ace.
 He is usually followed in the rotation by 3 or 4 other starters before he would be due to pitch again.
 Barring injury or exceptional circumstances, the ace is usually the pitcher that starts on Opening Day.
 Aces are also preferred to start crucial games late in the season and in the playoffs; sometimes they are asked to pitch on shorter rest if the team feels he would be more effective than the 4th or 5th starter.
 Typically, the further down in the rotation a starting pitcher is, the weaker he is compared with the others on the staff.
 The "5th starter" is seen as the cut-off between the starting staff and the bullpen.
 A team may have a designated 5th starter, sometimes known as a spot starter or that role may shift cycle to cycle between members of the bullpen or Triple-A starters.
 Differences in rotation setup could also have tactical considerations as well, such as alternating right- or left-handed pitchers, in order to throw off the other team's hitting game-to-game in a series.